-There is a high threat from terrorism.
+Terrorists are very likely to try to carry out attacks in Thailand.
 Bomb and grenade attacks have been indiscriminate, including in places visited by foreigners.
-You should follow the advice of the local authorities, monitor local media reports.
+There were explosions in Bangkok in April and May 2017.
+You should take care, particularly in public places, follow the advice of the local authorities and monitor local media reports.
 The Thai authorities have on a number of occasions warned of the possibility of attacks to coincide with symbolic dates or holidays.

-In August 2015 a bomb exploded in central Bangkok, resulting in numerous casualties, including the death of a British national.
-In February 2015 there were two explosions at the Siam station of Bangkok’s Skytrain (BTS) system, near the entrance to the Siam Paragon shopping mall.
+There have also been attacks in the past in the main cities of Thailand, including in Bangkok.
+In 2015 a bomb exploded at the Erawan Shrine in Bangkok, resulting in numerous casualties, including the death of a British national.
+In February 2015 there were 2 explosions at the Siam station of Bangkok’s Skytrain (BTS) system, near the entrance to the Siam Paragon shopping mall.

-There is considered to be a heightened threat of terrorist attack globally against UK interests and British nationals, from groups or individuals motivated by the conflict in Iraq and Syria.
+There’s a heightened threat of terrorist attack globally against UK interests and British nationals from groups or individuals motivated by the conflict in Iraq and Syria.
 You should be vigilant at this time.